Efficient nonparametric estimation with difference-in-differences in the presence of network dependence and interference: Simulation

 The HAC variance estimator $\hat{\sigma}^2_n$ was used to compute standard errors and create Wald-like confidence intervals.
-The uniform kernel was used to give equal weight to all terms $\hat{\phi}_i \hat{\phi}_{i'}$ if $d(i, i') < b$ where $b$ is the bandwidth parameter.
-A bandwidth of $b=0$ ignores covariance terms between different units.
+The uniform kernel was used to give equal weight to all terms $\hat{\phi}_i \hat{\phi}_{i'}$ if $d(i, i') < b_n$ where $b_n$ is the bandwidth parameter.
+A bandwidth of $b_n=0$ ignores covariance terms between different units.
 In the dependent outcome error scenarios, the consequences of ignoring dependence were assessed by setting the bandwidth to zero.
 In the independent outcome error scenarios, a bandwidth of zero was appropriate due to treatment effect homogeneity (see Section S2 in the Supplementary Material for more details).

 Table \ref{tab:sim_results} provides results from 1000 simulations for each scenario.
 The estimators utilizing parametric nuisance function estimators (i.e., GLMs) performed poorly in all scenarios since the parametric models were mis-specified.
-In contrast, nonparametric estimation of nuisance functions (i.e., using HAL, BART, or the Superlearner) led to performance on par with using oracle nuisance functions.
+In contrast, nonparametric estimation of nuisance functions (i.e., using HAL, BART, or the Superlearner) led to performance nearly on par with using oracle nuisance functions.
 Incorrectly setting the bandwidth to zero under the presence of latent variable dependence in the outcome yielded poor coverage rates.
 HAL, BART, and the Superlearner performed similarly.
 Overall, nonparametric estimation of nuisance functions led to estimators of the $\AEE$ that had low bias, low mean squared error, and confidence intervals with nominal or near nominal coverage rates when dependency was accounted for appropriately.
+In simulation settings using the bipartite network, coverage was slightly less than nominal, possibly due to a relatively small intervention unit sample size.
+Additional simulation results are presented in the Supplementary Material where the intervention unit sample size was increased and, subsequently, coverage was closer to nominal.
 Figure \ref{fig:qqplots} displays quantile-quantile plots comparing the scaled estimator $\hat \sigma_n^{-1} \sqrt{n} (\hat \tau - \tau)$ with the standard normal distribution where nuisance functions were estimated using the Superlearner, further confirming the theoretical results.